matloff/fastStat/README.md

 ```

 As you can see, the secant slope is considerably less than the tangent
 slope.
-But if we had drawn the secant from x = 0.5 to say, x = 0.6,
+But if we were to draw the secant from x = 0.5 to say, x = 0.6,
 the tangent and secant slopes would be more similar.

 So, for an interval **(a,b)**, with b-a small,